Solo female travel in Mexico: Is it safe? Traveling to Mexico alone is not the most common travel choice.

 The Yucatan is relatively conservative culturally.
 However, you will see a lot of tourists wearing shorts, T-shirts, and casual clothes.

 In popular beach getaway destinations like Cancun, Playa del Carmen, and Tulum, pretty much anything goes.
-You will sometimes see more Americans here than Mexicans and you won’t stand out for wearing whatever you choose.
+You will sometimes see more Americans here than Mexicans and you won’t stand out for wearing whatever clothes for a Mexico beach vacation you choose.

 Mexico Packing List